b-data/data-science-devcontainers/SECURITY.md

 ## Supported Versions

-Only Development Containers using the latest versions of Julia, Python or R are supported with security updates.
+Only Development Containers using the latest versions of Julia, Mojo, Python or R are supported with security updates.

 ## Reporting a Vulnerability